MatiPl01/BD2-Restaurant/docs/todo/README.md

 ## Backend
 ### TODO
-- Replace duplicated code with handler factory functions
+- [ ] Replace duplicated code with handler factory functions,
+- [ ] Add language specific error messages (especially there in responses from the server),

 ### **User**